7 RCR (TV series)

 7 RCR...Projecting India's Future is an Indian television politics-based reality series/documentary series, hosted by Indian author, columnist, and speaker Chetan Bhagat on Hindi news channel ABP News, which premiered on 11 January 2014.
 This is a show of dramatized biographies of all those who have the mettle to make it to 7, Race Course Road, the Prime Minister's official residence, presented in the most interesting manner.
 It aims to bring to the audience the never seen before facts of Indian history.
-The 7 RCR show started immediately after the much critically acclaimed Pradhanmantri (TV Series) hosted by Shekhar Kapur.
+The 7 RCR show started immediately after the much critically acclaimed Pradhanmantri hosted by Shekhar Kapur.
 7 RCR is a show in lead up to 2014 Indian general election.
 Raghi Papiya Joshi and Sohan Thakur are casting Directors of the show.
 It showed 8 possible candidates for PM of India.
 The series is re-launched post-election with episodes on Narendra Modi's journey to 7RCR on 24 May 2014.